Engineered hardwood is easier to fit, more readily available, and not as prone to shrinking or warping as solid hardwood flooring.

 Cheap, imported rug pads don't actually secure an area rug to the floor through friction, either.
 Instead, they hold your rug in place through chemical adhesives that literally stick to your floor.
 As this adhesive deteriorates, it ruins your floor's finish.

-What's more, cheap rubber rug pads are often manufactured in countries that have far laxer quality controls than in the US.
-These pads will often be made with phthalates, a class of chemicals that makes plastic more hardwearing that US manufacturers are banned from using because they're actually toxic to humans and animals.
-Probably not the kind of thing you want to be walking over every day!
+What's more, cheap rubber rug pads are often manufactured in countries with much more lax quality controls than in the US.
+These pads will often be made with phthalates, a class of chemicals that US manufacturers are prohibited from using because they're toxic to humans and animals.
+Probably not the kind of thing you want to be walking on every day!

 So, be sure to steer clear of rug pads made from synthetic rubber and instead opt for one made from quality, natural rubber or an organic material.